About us & The Brindley

 Support dogs are welcome in all areas of the building; where possible please inform the Box Office at the time of booking.

-Our pantomime Cinderella will feature the following assisted performances:
+Our annual pantomime features the following assisted performances:

 Please notify the box office on 0151 907 8360 of you wish to book for either of these assisted performances.